Chartered Legal Executives

 If you are not happy with the response to your complaint by the individual or entity you can make a complaint to the Legal Ombudsman.

-If you need more information about how to complain, the Legal Ombudsman’s website has a leaflet that you can read.
+If you need more information about how to complain, the Legal Ombudsman’s website has further information.

 How are people protected if they use a Chartered Legal Executive, CILEx Practitioner or CILEx Authorised Entity?